Published on | by77

 This is what I’d recommend, but I’m always open to hearing from you, dear readers!

 1. KLOGS.
 Don’t let the brand name and logo turn you off (as cloddy as it sounds), their styles are updated and fresh while maintaining tried and true comfort and support.
-With high and wide toe boxes, removable contoured footbeds and shock-absorbing and slip-resistant outsoles, your neuroma should quiet down to a dull roar!
-I’ve featured my favorite biker-style clog, the Harley, in the larger photo above, but check out all their styles at Zappos and Amazon.
+With high and wide toe boxes, removable contoured footbeds and shock-absorbing and slip-resistant outsoles, your neuroma should quiet down to a dull roar (some styles are available in wide widths).
+And if a clog style isn’t your thing, the brand recently released a fashion sneaker called the Moro (pictured above).
+Check out all their styles at Zappos, Amazon, The Walking Company, and KlogsFootwear.com.

 4. Arcopedico: Made in Portugal, Arcopedico footwear features soft and stretchy uppers combined with moderate support and cushioned insoles.
 Some styles even feature a rocker sole that will take pressure off the forefoot.
 Available at Zappos and FootwearEtc.com.
 Find special deals at Amazon.